Deck Washing, Stripping, Sanding, Sealing, Staining, Restoration, Repairs & Replacement in MD, VA

-Your deck needs protection and that means washing and sealing.
-Trouble begins the day you finish building a deck.
-What home owners don’t know, is that the treatment given to about 80% of the pressure treated wood used to build decks, is to help prevent against rot and termites.
-Pressure treating wood offers no protection from weathering.
-This pressure treatment makes the wood more porous and susceptible to moisture damage.
+Your deck needs protection and that means washing and sealing on a regular basis.
+Notably, trouble begins the day you finish building a deck.
+In fact, the treatment given to about 80% of the pressure treated wood used to build decks, is to help prevent against rot and termites.
+In fact, pressure treating wood offers no protection from weathering, making the wood more porous and susceptible to moisture damage.

 As a consequence, regular washing and sealing is important for the life of your deck.
 Moreover, cleaning removes mildew and algae growth, and a wood sealer moisturizes the wood helping it to retain it’s natural oils.
 With this in mind, be aware that some companies use just water and high pressure to wash with which raises the grain of the wood, causing future problems.